Kaandroids/2Do-backend/README.md

 ## 🏗 Key Features & Architecture

+* **Automated CI/CD:** Every push to the main and feat branch is automatically tested, containerized, and deployed to Azure via GitHub Actions.
 * **Role-Based Access Control (RBAC):** Granular permission management for `ADMIN` and `USER` roles using Spring Security `PreAuthorize`.
 * **Task Management:** Full CRUD operations for managing tasks with ownership security (Users can only access their own tasks).
 * **Stateless Authentication:** Secure and scalable authentication via JWT.